APRIL 2010

 (Three Thieves Named Kichisa)

-The playwright Mokuami excelled at portrayals of thieves and this short scene, with its music and poetic lines, is one of his most famous.
+The playwright Kawatake Mokuami excelled at portrayals of thieves and this short scene, with its music and poetic lines, is one of his most famous.
 A beautiful young woman helps out a woman who is lost on the road.
 But she is actually Ojô Kichisa, a male thief who is disguised as a woman.
 He steals an immense sum of money that the woman is carrying and this leads to an encounter on this riverbank of three thieves, all with the name Kichisa.
 The two others Kichisa are Oshô Kichisa, a bonze turned thief, and Obô Kichisa, an ex-samurai turned thief Though they start out as rivals, they decide to become blood brothers and form a gang.
 Featuring Onoe Kikugorô as Ojô Kichisa, Ichikawa Danjûrô as Oshô Kichisa and Nakamura Kichiemon as Obô Kichisa.

 • Fuji Musume: the spirit of wisteria blossoms dances of love in the form of a beautiful young maiden.
 One of Kabuki's most famous and colorful dances, it will feature the dancing skills of Living National Treasure Sakata Tôjûrô.

-• Jitsuroku Sendai Hagi: ???
+• Jitsuroku Sendai Hagi:

 • Sukeroku: the dandy Sukeroku is the most famous patron of the Yoshiwara pleasure quarters.
 But his reputation as the lover of Agemaki, the highest ranking courtesan in the quarter is matched by that of his tendency to pick fights.
 In fact, Sukeroku is the samurai Soga no Gorô in disguise, and he uses the fights to find a lost heirloom sword.
 His search takes place in the colorful atmosphere of the Yoshiwara where processions of beautiful courtesans compete with the splendor of cherry blossoms in full bloom.
 All the top stars in Kabuki appear in a procession of beautiful, exciting and amusing roles.
 Starring Ichikawa Danjûrô and Bandô Tamasaburô as Hanakawado Sukeroku and Miuraya Agemaki.
-Featuring also Ichikawa Sadanji, Onoe Kikugorô, Bandô Mitsugorô, Nakamura Fukusuke, Nakamura Kanzaburô, Kataoka Nizaemon and Ichikawa Danshirô in the roles of Ikyû, the sake seller Shimbei, Fukuyama Jukichi, the courtesan Miuraya Shiratama, the passer-by, Kampera Monbei and Asagao Sempei.
+Featuring also Ichikawa Sadanji, Onoe Kikugorô, Bandô Mitsugorô, Nakamura Fukusuke, Nakamura Kanzaburô, Kataoka Nizaemon and Ichikawa Danshirô in the roles of Ikyû, the shirozake seller Shinbê, Fukuyama Jukichi, the courtesan Miuraya Shiratama, the passer-by, Kanpera Monbei and Asagao Senpei.

 • Source: Earphone Guide website

-Kanamaruza (Kompira)
+Kanamaruza (Konpira)

-Dates 10 ~ 25 April 2010 (Kompira Kabuki Ôshibai)
+Dates 10 ~ 25 April 2010 (Shikoku Konpira Kabuki Ôshibai)

 Matinée

-Gempei Nunobiki no Taki
+Genpei Nunobiki no Taki

 (Yoshikata Saigo)